 Are there more than three reasons to visit?
 Of course.
 And you can learn all about them at philbrook.org.

-Where is the Philbrook Museum of Art and when is it open?
+Where is the Philbrook Museum of Art?

 I hope you'll have a chance to visit The Philbrook.
 In the meantime, best wishes and good reading!